ali1naqvi/ali-naq/content/authors/admin/_index.md

 ## About Me
 I am a Computer Science MSc student researching evolutionary computation at McMaster University, supervised by Dr. Stephen Kelly.
 Prior to this, I completed undergraduate degrees in Computer Science specializing in AI with a minor in Statistics at the University of Windsor.

-Outside of academics, I enjoy reading, art, and playing the violin.
+Outside of academics, I enjoy reading, movies, art, and playing the violin.